-A candidate must be a graduate student at The University of Arizona studying in a NASA STEM-related discipline (that is, helping address NASA's mission, which includes, for example, Earth Sciences and Science Education) and be a citizen of the United States.
+A candidate must be a graduate student at The University of Arizona studying in a NASA STEM discipline (that is, helping address NASA's mission, which includes, for example, Earth Sciences and Science Education) and be a citizen of the United States.
 In addition, applicants must meet UA Graduate College fellowship requirements to be considered for an award.

 These awards are funded with Space Grant monies plus a required department cost-share.
-Specifically, Space Grant provides 10K stipend, out-of-state tuition waiver, and student health insurance.
+Specifically, Space Grant provides a 10K stipend, and stipends for student health insurance.
 Colleges (through awardee departments) provide non-resident tuition waivers, and Departments provide a 6K stipend, registration fee waivers, and $750/year travel funds.

 For further information contact Susan A. Brew at: firstname.lastname@example.org